-Level Three - Complaint to the Superintendent of Public Instruction iv.
+- ii.
+The response of the superintendent or designee will include: - 1) A summary of the results of the investigation; - 2) A statement regarding whether the district has failed to comply with anti-discrimination laws: - 3) If noncompliance is found to have occurred, the corrective measures the district deems necessary; and - 4) Notice of the complainant's right to appeal to the Board of Directors and the necessary filing information. - iii.
+The response of the superintendent or designee will be provided in a language the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act of 1964. - iv.
 Any corrective measures deemed necessary will be instituted as expeditiously as possible, but in no event later than thirty (30) calendar days following the superintendent's mailing of a written response to the complaining party, unless otherwise agreed to by the complainant, or the accused is appealing the imposition of discipline or corrective action and the district is barred by due process considerations or a lawful order from imposing the discipline or corrective action until the appeal process is concluded.